agodwinp/mern-social-network/README.md

 module.exports = router;
 ```

-You can test this token authentication by copying the token that was returned in Postman when we registered, and adding it to a new GET requests header as the value of the key = `x-auth-token'.
+You can test this token authentication by copying the token that was returned in Postman when we registered, and adding it to a new GET requests header as the value of the key = `x-auth-token`.
 Make a GET request to http://localhost:5000/api/auth and you should be returned a success message.

 ***

 Now that this middleware is created, we can add some logic to the protected routes.
-For example in the `auth.js' route, we can make an async route that gets the user from the DB based on the user information that we saved in the request and return this to the user.
+For example in the `auth.js` route, we can make an async route that gets the user from the DB based on the user information that we saved in the request and return this to the user.

 #### 11. Login route